Pluggable R-tree implementation in pure Python.

 tree: RTreeBase[T]: R-tree instance.

-- This function should return the newly-created split node whose entries are a subset of the original node's entries.
+- Depending on the implementation, this function may return a newly-created split node whose entries are a subset of the original node's entries (Guttman), or simply return

 Creating R-tree Diagrams